Course: Ukrainian Literature 1

 Learning outcomes

-Students will understand the features of separate emerging styles in Ukrainian literature, the themes in baroque Ukrainian literature, beginnings of Ukrainian drama and the significance of brethren schools and philosophical tractates.
+Students will understand the features of separate emerging styles in Ukrainian literature, the themes in the earliest Ukrainian literature, beginnings of Ukrainian drama and the significance of brethren schools and philosophical tractates.

 Prerequisites